geo909/youtrack-issues-downloader/README.md

 pip install -r requirements.txt
 ```

-Before running the script, you need to configure the following variables at the top of the `main.py` file:

-- `PROJECT_ID`: The ID of the YouTrack project you want to download issues from.
-- `ID_PAD_LENGTH`: This pads issue numbers for folder names, ensuring order.
-Increase if there are more than 999 issues in your project.

 You also need to set up a `.env` file in the same directory as your `main.py` file with the following variable:

 - `YOUTRACK_TOKEN`: Your YouTrack permanent token.
 This is used for authentication when making requests to the YouTrack API.
+- `YOUTRACK_PROJECT_ID`: The ID of the YouTrack project you want to download issues from.
+- `YOUTRACK_URL`: The source

 To do this, copy `.env.template` to `.env` and fill in your YouTrack permanent token.

+Optional config variables at the top of the `main.py` file:

+- `ID_PAD_LENGTH`: This pads issue numbers for folder names, ensuring order.
+Increase if there are more than 999 issues in your project.

 ## Usage